Bob-Playground/WWDC-Stuff/WWDC-2020/10163-OC-Runtime-Changes/Transcript-Edited.md

 **If we extend that system wide, that's a real savings in terms of dirty memory**.

+## Don't rely on internal data structures，use APIs

 Now, a lot of code that fetches data out of the **class** now has to deal with classes that both do and don't have this extended data.

 Of course, the runtime handles all of that for you, and from the outside, everything just keeps working like it always did, just using less memory.

 This works because the code that reads these structures is all within the runtime, and it's updated at the same time.

+---

 Sticking to these APIs is really important because **any code that tried to access these data structures directly is going to stop working in this year's OS release** since things have moved around, and **that code won't know about the new layout**.